Academic Master

 Education

 The year 2017 has been quite stagnant for the housing industry in India.
-Housing industry in India faced new turns in the respective years.
-In the very first quarter of the year 2017, the demonetization policy introduced by the government of India caused prices of the houses to decline.
-Demonetization resulted in lower prices of the houses in India.
-This however benefited the buyers willing to invest in this particular industry.
+The housing industry in India faced new turns in the respective years.
+In the very first quarter of the year 2017, the demonetization policy introduced by the government of India caused the prices of houses to decline.
+Demonetization has resulted in lower housing prices in India.
+This, however, benefited the buyers willing to invest in this particular industry.
 Lower prices of houses made houses more affordable for the end users.
-Thus the new change brought about by demonetization policy benefited end buyers with decreasing prices of the houses.
-However this state didn’t continue for a very long time.
-In the same year on April the government announced GST and RERA.
-Due to introduction of these new taxes a state of confusion was create among buyers.
-The buyers thought that the industry has stabilized yet introduction of this particular policy created confusion about whether they should invest in the housing industry or should wait more for better prices (Can Affordable Housing in India Be Really a Game Changer?, 2018).
+Thus, the new change brought about by the demonetization policy benefited end buyers by decreasing the prices of the houses.
+However, this state didn’t continue for a very long time.
+In April of the same year, the government announced GST and RERA.
+Due to the introduction of these new taxes, a state of confusion was created among buyers.
+The buyers thought that the industry had stabilized, yet the introduction of this particular policy created confusion about whether they should invest in the housing industry or wait for better prices (Can Affordable Housing in India Be Really a Game Changer?
+2018).

-Sales of houses in India declined due to change in government regulation.
-The buyers’ are holding back money to see the effects of new government policies.
-However one good news for the housing industry is that the economy is likely to experience triple effect due to the new policy of demonetization.
-Due to this new policy the housing industry is expected to recover from downturns and investors and buyers holding back their purchases.
-It is believed that new policies including GST and RERA are likely to make things better for buyers willing to purchases new houses.
-Affordability, delivery as well as accountability of houses are meant to improve with the introduction of new government regulation.
-It is expected that sales that have been stagnant and have slowed down are likely to boost up due to triple effect that is predicted to hit the economy (Pai, 2017).
+Sales of houses in India declined due to changes in government regulation.
+The buyers are holding back money to see the effects of new government policies.
+However, one good piece of news for the housing industry is that the economy is likely to experience triple effects due to the new policy of demonetization.
+Due to this new policy, the housing industry is expected to recover from downturns and investors and buyers holding back their purchases.
+It is believed that new policies, including GST and RERA, are likely to make things better for buyers willing to purchase new houses.
+The affordability, delivery, and accountability of houses are meant to improve with new government regulations.
+It is expected that sales that have stagnated and slowed down are likely to boost due to the triple effect that is predicted to hit the economy (Pai, 2017).

 More Read: Hair Transplant Clinic in Mumbai

-Indian housing sector is a part of real estate sector of the country.
-India is experiencing increasing demand both from the side of local and foreign investors who are willing to make an investment in the real state sector of India.
-Real estate sector is among the rising sector in India.
-There has been a huge demand and to meet this demand, demand for build up space areas are increasing.
-The demand is experienced for commercial and residential segment.
-Commercial segment includes offices, shopping areas and other such sectors while residential sector includes the housing industry.
+The Indian housing sector is a part of the country’s real estate sector.
+India is experiencing increasing demand from local and foreign investors who are willing to invest in India’s real estate sector.
+The real estate sector is among the rising sector in India.
+There has been a huge demand, and to meet this demand, demand for build-up space areas is increasing.
+The demand is experienced for the commercial and residential segments.
+The commercial segment includes offices, shopping areas and other such sectors, while the residential sector includes the housing industry.
 The housing sector of India is expected to grow in the coming years.
-There are many reason that explain this prediction.
-Urbanization, changing family structure, government policies, loans, rising population, affordability and purchasing power of buyers have contributed towards the huge demand in the housing sector and this demand is likely to grow at a rapid pace in the coming years (Indian Housing Sector Outlook 2018, 2014).
+There are many reasons for this prediction.
+Urbanization, changing family structure, government policies, loans, rising population, affordability and purchasing power of buyers have contributed towards the huge demand in the housing sector, and this demand is likely to grow at a rapid pace in the coming years (Indian Housing Sector Outlook 2018, 2014).

-The housing sector of India provides mainly two types off homes to buyers.
+The housing sector of India provides mainly two types of homes to buyers.
 They are luxury and affordable homes.
 Demand for luxury homes is much higher than affordable homes.
-This is because of the purchasing power and changing life style pf consumers.
-Consumers want to invest in better lifestyles, thus the demand of luxury homes is much greater than affordable homes.
-Investors are also focusing on luxury homes since profit margins are greater in this sector than affordable homes (Khan, 2017).
+This is because of the purchasing power and changing lifestyle of consumers.
+Consumers want to invest in better lifestyles.
+Thus, the demand for luxury homes is much greater than for affordable homes.
+Investors are also focusing on luxury homes since profit margins are greater in this sector than in affordable homes (Khan, 2017).

-However it has been seen that the demand for affordable housing sector is gradually rising.
-This is due to many factors such as rising middle class and low economic group in the country.
-Urbanization has also contributed towards rising demand for affordable houses.
-The government has introduced several initiative to cope up with the rising demand and to fill the demand supply gap.
-The government has introduced new housing programs along with the grant of infrastructure status to the housing sector of India.
-The government has initiated a program where it aims to build about twenty million affordable houses in the urban areas and about ten million affordable houses in rural areas.
-This plan is expected to fill the demand supply gap in the affordable housing sector.
-However due to several issues, the government is only able to build about 0.3 million units so far.
-Lack of availability of land, high cost involved in construction and delays in disbursement of subsidy has caused delays in construction of new affordable units (Money Control.com, n.d.).
+However, it has been seen that the demand for affordable housing is gradually rising.
+This is due to many factors, such as the rising middle class and low economic group in the country.
+Urbanization has also contributed towards the rising demand for affordable houses.
+The government has introduced several initiatives to cope with the rising demand and to fill the demand-supply gap.
+The government has introduced new housing programs and granted infrastructure status to India’s housing sector.
+The government has initiated a program that aims to build about twenty million affordable houses in urban areas and about ten million affordable houses in rural areas.
+This plan is expected to fill the demand-supply gap in the affordable housing sector.
+However, due to several issues, the government has only been able to build about 0.3 million units so far.
+Lack of land availability, high costs involved in construction, and delays in the disbursement of subsidies have caused delays in the construction of new affordable units (Money Control.com, n.d.).

-However the government is still making efforts to improve the demand supply gap and to make sure that the people of the country have access to affordable housing.
-A new plan initiated by the government allows private sector to step in the plan and to help the government meet the expected targets.
+However, the government is still making efforts to improve the demand-supply gap and ensure that the people of the country have access to affordable housing.
+A new plan initiated by the government allows the private sector to step in the plan and help the government meet the expected targets.
 This contribution is likely to minimize risks that are related to capital investment and land financing (Research and Markets, 2017).

-Despite of government efforts, there is a huge demand for affordable houses.
-According to a survey there has been a huge demand gap for affordable housing sector.
+Despite government efforts, there is a huge demand for affordable houses.
+According to a survey, there has been a huge demand gap for the affordable housing sector.
 Affordable houses fall short of the current demand.
-The demand shortage is roughly estimated to about twenty million housing units.
-Thus the government needs to gear up its efforts to meet the increasing demand.
-Houses that cost around ten to twenty lakhs Indian rupees make a sizable share in the housing sector.
-The demand for this sector is again rising yet the supply has fallen short.
-The people of the country are facing issues related to unavailable to affordable houses and lack of finances available to middle and lower income groups to purchases these houses.
+The demand shortage is roughly estimated to be about twenty million housing units.
+Thus, the government needs to gear up its efforts to meet the increasing demand.
+Houses that cost around ten to twenty lakhs Indian rupees make up a sizable share of the housing sector.
+The demand for this sector is again rising, yet the supply has fallen short.
+The people of the country are facing issues related to unavailable affordable houses and the lack of finances available to middle and lower-income groups to purchase these houses.
 The problem can only be tackled if more funding is provided both to developers and buyers.
-With micro finance loans provided to lower and middle class, the purchasing power of buyers will improve.
-If government and financial institutions help private developers to invest in affordable housing project, the demand and supply gap for affordable housing can be shortened (Agarwal, n.d.).
+With microfinance loans provided to the lower and middle class, the purchasing power of buyers will improve.
+If government and financial institutions help private developers to invest in affordable housing projects, the demand and supply gap for affordable housing can be shortened (Agarwal, n.d.).

-There has been a positive response from the side of financial institutions to meet challenges of affordable housing such lack of funds, lower purchasing power in the lower and middle class and reduced affordability from the sides of buyers.
-Affordable homes built in major cities of India such as Mumbai has experienced a positive response from financial sector.
+There has been a positive response from financial institutions to meet the challenges of affordable housing, such as lack of funds, lower purchasing power in the lower and middle classes, and reduced affordability from the buyers’ sides.
+Affordable homes built in major cities of India, such as Mumbai, have experienced a positive response from the financial sector.
 These financial institutions provide funds to buyers to make purchases.
-Funding in affordable housing projects is likely to yield a huge internal rate of return to about twenty five percent.
+Funding in affordable housing projects is likely to yield a huge internal rate of return of about twenty-five per cent.
 This IRR is likely to be even higher for well-located affordable homes than other affordable homes.
-Thus with the intervention of financial institution the issues are likely to resolve (ETMarkets.com, 2014).
+Thus, with the intervention of financial institutions, the issues are likely to be resolved (ETMarkets.com, 2014).

 Analysis: